howard-community-college/ENES247_TRUC/lab2-7segDisplayofAdders/README.md.md

 *How is this project different from just hooking all the switches up to all the LEDs?**This can use the switch to all the LEDs and the 7 segment display too**

 *This project does something different from an output point of view than just selecting an LED.
-What output does something different? **nothing**
+What output does something different? **AN gets rid of the digit displays.**

 *Can the decimal place (DP) be moved to a different display than the display the number is appearing on?* **Yes**